opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 **Step 5: Ingest metrics data into OpenSearch**

-Once the demo starts producing data, the metrics signals will be ingested into the OpenSearch OTel metrics schema-compatible index.
+As the demo starts generating data, the metrics signals will be added to the OpenSearch index that supports the OTel Metrics schema format.

 **Step 6: View metrics data**